radish-es/casebook-property/content/cases/mccorkill.md

     attribution: Not an official version.
 tags:
   - public-policy
-  - bequest
 published: true
 ---

-> [*Harry McCorkill died in 2004, leaving his entire estate valued at over $200,000 as an unconditional gift to the National Alliance, a neo-Nazi group based in the United States.
-McCorkill's sister challenged the bequest as contrary to public policy.*]
+*Harry McCorkill died in 2004, leaving his entire estate valued at over $200,000 as an unconditional gift to the National Alliance, a neo-Nazi group based in the United States.
+McCorkill's sister challenged the bequest as contrary to public policy.*

 ## Grant J. —